kparc/kcc/README.md

  █
 ```

-There isn't much to write home about, but startup banner actually packs a lot of useful information:
+The startup banner packs a lot of useful information:

 | it says             | it means                      |